A solid new, blinded placebo-controlled Phase II study from the Duke Autism Center clearly shows no benefit of cord blood for autism.

 This new study along with other data should also probably be the end of the road for the related idea of umbilical cord blood stem cells for autism, but it likely won’t be.

-Why have I been so skeptical and even worried about this path?
+Why have I been so concerned about this path?

 Why have I been skeptical of stem cells and specifically about cord blood for autism for so long?
 You can see some of my thinking in the many past posts I’ve done here on The Niche, listed below over a period of 8 years: